 Tuesdays and Wednesdays – lecture days – are the ones I look forward to the most!
 Although private and/or group study outside of lectures is interesting and useful, what goes on between 9am and 4pm on lecture days is stimulating enough to keep my brain busy for (at least) the rest of the week.
 Whether we are learning about health systems, infectious disease, behavioral economics, study design, or epidemiology, everyone brings fascinating knowledge, experience, and views to the discussion.

 Some modules are taught by the same instructors throughout the term, providing a comfortable and encouraging environment for group dynamics to develop, while other modules are taught by guest lecturers who specialize in that day’s topic, adding diversity, expertise, and depth to our discussions.
 Regardless of content or delivery, aclass is challenging and fast-paced, while still being engaging and leaving room for discussion, group activities, questions, and one-on-one conversations with the lecturer during break and after class.

 Lectures are broken up by coffee breaks and an hour for lunch.
-The Department puts on lunchtime seminars on Wednesdays, and if there is one I am particularly drawn to, I make an effort to attend, as they are always interesting.
+Staff put on lunchtime seminars on Wednesdays, and if there is one I am particularly drawn to, I make an effort to attend, as they are always interesting.

 After class, I enjoy attending fitness classes on campus with a friend, and before I know it, the day has ended and I’m looking forward to next week’s lecture days again!
 There is never a lecture day on which I do not go home thinking about a new research idea, a public health intervention I want to learn more about, an important health issue I did not know much about before, or the list of books and readings I want to immerse myself in to learn more about a particular topic.